srgantmoomoo/Moo-Base/README.md

 - events
 - basic ui modules
 - click gui
+# Information
+This client is built on Forge 1.12.2-14.23.5.2768, Minecraft 1.12.2, and Alpine 1.5. <br />
+**How To Use** <br />
+1. You can start by downloading the latest release .zip file of BasedBase. <br />
+2. Next you can make your own folder and drag all of the BasedBase assets from the .zip folder into your new one. <br />
+3. For these next steps you should know how to build in your own ide, I have instructions for Eclipse and IntelliJ listed below if needed. <br />

+*Eclipse* <br />
+- Open up your command prompt and enter in your directory. <br />
+- You can build by typing `gradlew setupDecompWorkspace` (can take a few minutes), and then `gradlew eclipse`. <br />

+*IntelliJ*
+- idk lol <br />
 # Credits
 ZeroMemes Alpine 1.5 Event System - https://github.com/ZeroMemes/Alpine. <br />
 SpongeForge Mixins- https://www.spongepowered.org. <br />